 Implementers should track the developing IHE IUA Profile for additional security considerations.

-A production FHIR system will need some kind of security sub-system that administers users, user authentication and user-authorization.
-Where this sub-system fits into the deployment architecture is a matter for system design:
+A production FHIR system will need some kind of security subsystem that administers users, user authentication, and user authorization.
+Where this subsystem fits into the deployment architecture is a matter for system design: